 COULD THIS POSSIBLY BE MORE FUN?

 Yes, yes it could.
 We’ve pre-loaded a limited number of models to get things started, but the fact is, they’re a drop in a deep ocean.
 You can very easily register on the site and get cracking with your own models of what interests you.
 There are a few very basic rules of data entry into a spreadsheet – you can download a couple of samples - and then you’re away.
-Anything you cook that you think others might like, email us and we can add it to the public library.
+Anything you cook up that you think others might like, email us and we can add it to the public library.

 To load your own model